IzaacMammadov/docs.urbit.org/content/courses/hoon-school/G-trees.md

 it just happens.

 ### Exercise:  Tapes for Text

 A {% tooltip label="tape" href="/glossary/tape" /%} is one way of
 representing a text message in Hoon.
 It is written with double quotes:

 ```hoon {% copy=true %}
 "I am the very model of a modern Major-General"
 ```

 A `tape` is actually a `(list @t)`, a binary tree of single characters which only branches rightwards and ends in a `~`:

 ![](https://media.urbit.org/docs/userspace/hoon-school/binary-tree-tape.png)

 - What are the addresses of each letter in the tree for the Gilbert & Sullivan quote above?
 Can you see the pattern?
-Can you get the address of EVERY letter through `l`?
+Can you get the address of _every_ letter through `l`?

 ### Positional Addressing (Lark Notation)

-Much like relative directions, one can also state “left, left, right, left” or similar to locate a particular node in the tree.
+Much like relative directions, one can also state "left, left, right, left" or similar to locate a particular node in the tree.
 These are written using `-` (left) and `+` (right) alternating with `<` (left) and `>` (right).